valdivj/Orin_Depth/README.md

  I have also included an application from a HMI programm called "Quick HMI"

- that application is displaying the data.
+ that application is displaying the data and it also sends data to a PLC.

  *******************************************************
 The application is based on this repo from sterolabs